Aryan-Singla/Freshman-Website/README.md

 -> A description of the platforms available for coders is included so that the newbie can learn about them and utilize them effectively.

 -> Several DSA playlists and DSA question sheets are provided on the website along with links to Web Development Courses, App Development Courses and much more.

+Tech Stack Used : HTML, CSS, and Bootstrap.